 Day 13 Xian: We arrive at 630am and will visit musuem and then the Unesco's Terracotta Warrior and some of the other sights.
-After sightseeing in Xian will heading to Lintong, so group can go to Huanshan in next early morning.
+After sightseeing in Xian, we will heading to Lintong, so group can go to Huanshan in next early morning.
 ON Lintong.

 Day 14 Hua Shan Mountain: This is a full day tour to one of five scared mountains in China, located 120km from Xian.
 There are some scary climbs up chained platforms.
 There are also cable car rides available for the regular tourist.
 ON Xian.

 Day 15 Xian: Free & Easy in Xian for wandering the Old City.
 Cycling atop the Walls to view the Old City is recommended.
 ON Xian.